TripitakaBC/ampinvt_esphome/README.md

-# Integrate your Ampinvt solar controller with you home automation solution via ESPhome.
+# Integrate your Ampinvt solar controller with your home automation solution via ESPhome.

 This project is based on a combination of hardware and software to facilitate obtaining, reading and processing the output from the Ampinvt solar controllers.